ccste/ShoppingCart-Vue/README.md

-# FlyTech Shopping Cart Vue Project
+# Shopping Cart Vue Project

 This template should help get you started developing with Vue 3 in Vite.